-The agreement provides for the remuneration of Redrock at the rate of \$10,000 per month plus up to \$7,500 in annual medical, travel, disability, and life insurance benefits for Mr. Thompson.
-Either the Corporation or Redrock may, for any reason and in their sole discretion, terminate the Consulting Agreement by giving 60 days written notice to the other.
-Upon such termination, the Corporation shall pay Redrock the equivalent to 12 months of remuneration plus a further one-month of remuneration for each year of service by Redrock since December 1, 2011 up to a maximum of 24 months of remuneration (including such initial 12 months of remuneration).
-In addition to such payment, any stock options or other rights to purchase or acquire securities of the Corporation held by Redrock or Mr. Thompson that would otherwise vest within the following three years shall vest immediately and Redrock shall be paid any discretionary bonus or other payment in respect of merit of service performance which have been earned or declared payable but not yet paid.
+Either the Corporation or Mr. Thompson may, for any reason and in their sole discretion, terminate the Consulting Agreement by giving 60 days written notice to the other.
+Upon such termination, the Corporation shall pay Mr. Thompson the equivalent to 12 months of remuneration plus a further one-month of remuneration for each year of service by him since December 1, 2011 up to a maximum of 24 months of remuneration (including such initial 12 months of remuneration).
+In addition to such payment, any stock options or other rights to purchase or acquire securities of the Corporation held by Mr. Thompson that would otherwise vest within the following three years shall vest immediately and he shall be paid any discretionary bonus or other payment in respect of merit of service performance which have been earned or declared payable but not yet paid.

-In the event of a change of control of the Corporation which results, within the six month period following the change of control, in a termination of the agreement, Redrock shall also be entitled to compensation, payable within five days of such termination, equal to 24 months of remuneration.
-In addition to such payment, any stock options or other rights to purchase or acquire securities of the Corporation held by Redrock or Mr. Thompson that have not vested shall vest immediately and Redrock shall be paid any discretionary bonus or other payment in respect of merit of service performance which have been earned or declared payable but not yet paid.
+In the event of a change of control of the Corporation which results, within the six-month period following the change of control, in a termination of the agreement, Mr. Thompson shall also be entitled to compensation, payable within five days of such termination, equal to 24 months of remuneration.
+In addition to such payment, any stock options or other rights to purchase or acquire securities of the Corporation held by Mr. Thompson that have not vested shall vest immediately and he shall be paid any discretionary bonus or other payment in respect of merit of service performance which have been earned or declared payable but not yet paid.